NgnPhamGiaHuy/NgnPhamGiaHuy-Portfolio/src/scripts/README.md

 - 👀 Run `export-watch` during development for automatic export updates
 - 🎯 Use specific export commands when working on particular sections
 - ✅ Always run `export-all` before commits
+- 📊 Use `--summary` flag for cleaner output during watch mode
+- 📂 Remember that only main directories will contain index.ts files

 ### 🛡️ Type Safety